user00011001/Bitcoin-Transaction-Monitor/README.md

 ## Error Handling

 The script includes basic error handling for issues with the WebSocket connection.
 In case of connection errors or closures, corresponding messages will be displayed in the console.

-## Notes

-Please note that this script is for educational purposes only.
-Do not use this script for illegal activities.
-Also, the Blockchain API, like any other external service, can have downtime or changes in its interface that might require updating the script.